How Does Return Distribution in Distributional Reinforcement Learning Help Optimization?: Optimization Analysis

 \subsection{Acceleration Effect of distributional RL}

-To characterize the acceleration effect of distributional RL, we additionally leverage the recently proposed \textit{value distribution decomposition}~\citep{sun2021interpreting} to decompose the target $p^{s, a}$.
+To characterize the acceleration effect of distributional RL, we additionally leverage the recently proposed \textit{return density function decomposition}~\cite{sun2021interpreting}.

-\paragraph{Value Distribution Decomposition.} In order to decompose the optimization impact of value distribution into its expectation and the remaining distribution part, we adopt the wisdom from robust statistics via a variant of \textit{gross error model}~\citep{huber2004robust}.
-Value distribution decomposition~\citep{sun2021interpreting} was successfully applied to derive the distributional regularization effect of distributional RL.
-We utilize $F^{s, a}$ to express the distribution function of $Z^\pi(s, a)$ and we consider the function class of $F^{s, a}$ that satisfies the following expectation decomposition:
+\textbf{Return Density Function Decomposition.} To decompose the optimization impact of return distribution into its expectation and the remaining distribution part, we apply the return density function decomposition to decompose the target histogram density function $p^{s, a}$.
+This decomposition was successfully applied to derive the distributional regularization effect of distributional RL and was rigorously justified in \cite{sun2021interpreting}.
+Based on the categorical parameterization, we denote $\Delta_{E}$ as the interval that $\mathbb{E}\left[Z\pi(s, a)\right]$ falls into, i.e., $\mathbb{E}\left[Z\pi(s, a)\right] \in \Delta_{E}$, and the categorical parameterized $p^{s, a}(x) = \sum_{i=1}^N f_i^\theta \mathds{1}(x\in \Delta_i) /\Delta$ can be decomposed as